raspberrypilearning/documenting-your-code/en/step_10.md

 --- task ---

-Add some content about the project e.g.
+Add some content about the project, for example:

 ```
-Deck of cards is set of classes for creating playing cards.
+Deck of cards is a set of classes for creating playing cards.
 ```

 --- /task ---

 --- task ---

-Perhaps add a hyperlink to the projects sourcecode.
+Perhaps add a hyperlink to the project's source code:

 ```
 You can create this project yourself by visiting `this page <https://projects.raspberrypi.org/en/projects/deck-of-cards>`_.